dharmab/8492sqdn.net/content/guides/dcs/content.md

 {{< youtube Ky3_4iMEPmQ >}}

+[The Gamblers](https://www.digitalcombatsimulator.com/en/shop/campaigns/f-16c_the_gamblers_campaign/) 💵 - A realistic and challenging campaign based on real events in Syria.

+{{< youtube oNTN9b5_vKI >}}

+[Arctic Thunder](https://www.digitalcombatsimulator.com/en/shop/campaigns/f-16c_arctic_thunder_campaign/) 💵 - A high intensity campaign depicting a war between Finland and Russia.
+Set in the same continuity as the F/A-18C campaign of the same name.

 ## F/A-18C

 [Inherent Resolve for “CF-18”](https://www.digitalcombatsimulator.com/en/files/3332538/)  - A realistic mission set in Syria in 2016, featuring custom ATC and voice acting.